blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 **Routing to the cloud (high level only).** Notehub supports HTTP, MQTT, AWS, Azure, GCP, Snowflake, and several other destinations; route setup is project-specific.
 See the [Notehub routing docs](https://dev.blues.io/notehub/notehub-walkthrough/#routing-data-with-notehub) — this project ships no specific downstream endpoint.

-## 2.5 Quickstart
+## 3. Technical Summary

 **What you'll have when you're done:** A cellular-connected device that reads per-string DC voltage and current from your Modbus inverter or combiner every 5 minutes, computes each string's performance ratio (actual power / temperature-derated expected power), fires an immediate alert to [Notehub](https://notehub.io) when any string drops below 80% of expected power (with a root-cause hypothesis: shading, soiling, or string fault), and sends an hourly summary note for trend analysis.

 **Fastest path to first event (30 minutes):**
-1. Assemble hardware: Notecarrier CX + Notecard Cell+WiFi + RS-485 transceiver + sensors (see §4 Wiring and Assembly).
+1. Assemble hardware: Notecarrier CX + Notecard Cell+WiFi + RS-485 transceiver + sensors (see §5 Wiring and Assembly).
-2. Claim project in Notehub (§5 step 1–2).
+2. Claim project in Notehub (§6 step 1–2).
 3. Copy the firmware directory and edit `solar_string_monitor.ino` to replace `PRODUCT_UID` with your Notehub project UID.
 4. Flash via Arduino IDE or CLI (see Build Instructions below).
 5. Power the assembly; on first boot the Notecard registers with your project automatically.